agruezo/osticket-prerequisites/README.md

 </p>
 <br />
 <p>
-  Add MySQL 5.5 (it will ask for credentials to be created later)
+  Add MySQL 5.5 (it will ask for credentials to be created later).
 </p>
 <p>
   Name: root